 Why radicchio and fennel?

 I chose radicchio and fennel because they also happen to be quite obscure to many of my Canadian friends.
 They are often even obscure to the superstore cashiers who sometimes ask me what they’re weighing!
 If you have yet to try them, they’re both a bit of an acquired taste – but I guarantee they’ll quickly grow on you.
 Radicchio is quite bitter and astringent, but its flavor becomes milder with cooking, especially in the presence of salt.
-Fennel has a sweet anise-like flavor, though the roasting and its resulting caramelization bring out more of a well-rounded umami flavor.
+Fennel has a sweet anise-like flavor, though the roasting (and the resulting caramelization) brings out more of a well-rounded umami flavor.

 As you will see, each vegetable is pre-roasted in the pan before going into the oven.
 This is to equalize cooking times.
 In the case of starchy vegetables like potatoes, pre-roasting also provides the necessary searing which will keep them separate and crunchy on the outside.
 The subtle layer of garlic flavoring and the oregano finish, along with the olive oil, all combine to bring the dish together.